Cambodian Steamed Fish with Lemongrass

 Main Ingredients for This Steamed Fish Recipe

-The main ingredients for this recipe are lemongrass, galangal and cilantro.
+The main ingredients for this sour and spicy steamed fish recipe are lemongrass, galangal and cilantro.
 They’re not replaceable if you want the exact authentic taste.
 However, if you’re experimenting with food (I always encourage it), you can replace cilantro with any herbs that are fresh tasting.

 If you prepare a lot of Asian cuisines, you will be familiar with lemongrass.
 We use it in our cuisine to not only perfume the dish with its delicate fragrance but also to infuse a soft lemony flavour to dishes such as curries, marinades, sauces and soups.